 These sites use many of the same data sources as professional criminal background checking sites and are not restricted by FCRA regulations meaning you can often find out even more.

 They are easy-to-use and the best sites will return results in no more than a few minutes.
 The only big challenge for you is choosing which background checking site to use.
 But we can help you there too.

-Our top three background checking sites for deferred adjudication records are:
+Our top two background checking sites for deferred adjudication records are:

 TruthFinder offers thorough and detailed background checks and criminal history reports and as the name suggests it offers a remarkable level of accuracy.
 Truthfinder can dig out everything from arrest data, sex offender registries, driving records, and deferred adjudications to contact information, financial history, educational background, and employment records.
 We tried to trick it with misleading information but found it had an impressive habit of still finding the right records.

 A one-month subscription to Truthfinder costs just $27.78 or you can pay $23.02 for two months.
 A basic package includes a full criminal record check including sex offender registers, driving records, and deferred adjudications.

 If you pay a little more for their premium package, you will get every record available.
 This includes hard-copy records from county courts.
 Managing your Truthfinder searches is easy through either their desktop dashboard or mobile apps for iOS and Android.
 Prices are extremely reasonable too.